 - Images come with labels for SEO

-- Rich snippets are directly integrated in Magento 2
+- Rich snippets are directly integrated into Magento 2

 - The Schema.org template is built into Magento 2